Teitrheim/THE-ZANY-TRADEHOUSE/README.md

 Acknowledgments
 Special thanks to all contributors and testers.
-Icons and images are courtesy of FontAwesome and Unsplash.
+Icons and images are courtesy of FontAwesome, Pixabay, Favicon and Unsplash.